What Is Hemochromatosis?

 Symptoms of hemochromatosis include:

-- Pain in your joints, especially your knuckles
+- Pain in your joints, especially your knuckles and knees

 - Feeling tired